 Parents and homestay parents are asked to notify the school, before classes begin, if their child/student is going to be absent for the day.
 The Abbotsford School District has an automated student attendance management system called SafeArrival.
-Parents and homestay parents can report an absence by using the SchoolMessenger App or the SafeArrival Website.
+Natural parents who reside in Abbotsford with their children and Homestay parents can report an absence by using the SchoolMessenger App or the SafeArrival Website.
 Each school will provide information on how to use the system.